brandon-sharpe/MTG-project/README.md

 <!-- Add a demo for your project -->
 - There are distinct words in the text that correlate to color

-- My SVC model provides 66.7% accuracy on unseen data.
+- My SVC model provides 79.74% accuracy on unseen data.

 - SVC beats baseline which was was 21.48%

-- These models where run soley using the text column to provide an mvp, I am confident that adding power, toughness, converted mana cost, and creature type will provide a higher rate of accuracy for future iterations.
+- These models where run soley using the text column to provide an mvp, I am confident that adding power, toughness, converted mana cost will provide a higher rate of accuracy for future iterations.

 # Table of contents
 <!-- Add a table of contents for your project -->